 Credit Department.
 The Officer-in-charge of the Department is assisted in the research activities of the Department by a Director of Research.
-For the purpose of internal administration the Department is divided into three sections, viz. the Agricultural Credit, the Banking, and the Statistical and Research sections.
-The C Agricultural Credit Department has three main functions.
+For the purpose of internal administration the Department is divided into three sections, viz, the Agricultural Credit, the Banking, and the Statistical and Research sections.
+The Agricultural Credit Department has three main functions.
 Firstly, it studies all problems relating to rural finance, with particular reference to co-operation and to legislation for the relief of rural indebtedness.
-The result of these studies are issued in the form of bulletins, four of which have been published so far.
+The results of these studies are issued in the form of bulletins, four of which have been published so far.
 Secondly, it keeps in close touch with the co-operative movement and deputes its officers to study on the spot the special features of the movement in the different parts of India.
-The officers of the Departm ment are also in close touch with the other agencies engaged in the supply of agricultural finance.
-Thirdly, it gives technical advice and guidance on all matters concerning agricultural credit to the Central and the Provincial Governments, to the Registrars of Cooperative Societies, and to co-operative banks and other banking organizations when such advice is asked for.9
+The officers of the Department are also in close touch with the other agencies engaged in the supply of agricultural finance.
+Thirdly, it gives technical advice and guidance on all matters concerning agricultural credit to the Central and the Provincial Governments, to the Registrars of Co-operative Societies, and to co-operative banks and other banking organizations when such advice is asked for.1

 In the preliminary and the statutory reports issued by the Reserve Bank of India, and in the various bulletins issued by it from time to time, the Bank has indicated the lines on which the co-operative movement can be re-organized to serve the agriculturists efficiently.
-The reports drew pointed attention to the fact that the economic depression had only served to reveal a number of defects in the co-operative movement which had already existed and had escaped attention during a period of prosperity.
+The reports drew pointed attention to the fact that the economic depression had only served to reveal a number of defects in the co-operative movement, which had already existed and had escaped attention during a period of prosperity.
 Loans had been carelessly advanced to the agriculturist much in excess of their repaying capacity.
 The societies had done little to encourage thrift and to make members save in good years funds which could have been used to tide over the depression.
-The surplus income of the good years had been frittered away in unproductive expenditure.
-Very little had been done to raise the income of the ryot by encouraging co-operation in marketing, the purchase of supplies, etc. The reports point out that many difficulties have to be faced in the task of reconstruction and suggest lines on which the movement has to be reconstructed and revitalised.
-The views of the Reserve Bank on questions affecting agricultural credit and the lines on which the credit organizations, so vitally necessary for the agriculturists, should be develped are further clarified in the bulletins published by the Agricultural Credit Department.

-The bulletin on 'Co-operative Village Bank' (Bulletin No. 2) indicates the lines on which the Reserve Bank wants the village societies to be reorganized.
-According to it, the village credit societies should cease to be mere providers of cheap credit, and should become real centres of social and economic progress by bringing within their ambit the entire social and economic life of their members.
-They should include every eligible ryot in the village and should become multi-purpose societies, encouraging better farming methods, better living, co-operative marketing, and subsidiary industries such as the processing of crops and dairy farming.3 They should adhere to co-operative principles more strictly than has been the case in the past, and should make a real attempt to control the unproductive expenditure of their members.
+The surplus income of the good years had been frittered away in unproductive expen-Very little had been done to raise the income of the ryot by encouraging co-operation in marketing, the purchase of supplies; The reports point out that many difficulties have to be faced in the task of reconstruction and suggest lines on which the movement has to be reconstructed and revitalised.
+The views of the Reserve Bank on questions affecting agricultural credit and the lines on which the credit organizations, so vitally necessary for the agriculturists, should be developed are further clarified in the bulletins published by the Agricultural Credit Department, should become real centres of social and economic progress by bringing within their ambit the entire social and economic life of their members.
+They should include every eligible ryot in the village and should become multi-purpose societies, encouraging better farming methods, better living, co-operative marketing, and subsidiary industries such as the processing of crops and dairy farming.2 They should adhere to co-operative principles more strictly than has been the case in the past, and should make a real attempt to control the unproductive expenditure of their members.
 As the reorganization of societies in this way requires much patient work, the Reserve Bank suggested that in the early stages it would be better to concentrate on a few select areas.